Peralta, Yelich pace Brewers past Reds, 4-0

-MILWAUKEE — Freddy Peralta was pleased with his seven shutout innings.
-The rookie was happier with his offensive contribution.

-Peralta tossed seven scoreless innings and drove in a run with his first career hit, combining with two relievers on a five-hitter in the Milwaukee Brewers' 4-0 victory over the Cincinnati Reds on Wednesday.
+MILWAUKEE — Rookie Freddy Peralta tossed seven scoreless innings and drove in a run with his first career hit, combining with two relievers on a five-hitter to lead the Milwaukee Brewers past the Cincinnati Reds 4-0 on Wednesday.

-"I was waiting for this day, my teammates, too," said Peralta, adding that his teammates have been razzing him about his hitting — or lack of.
-"When are you going to get your first hit?'
-I said I will this year ... and today, I got it."

 Christian Yelich homered and finished a triple shy of the cycle, reaching base five times and driving in two runs for Milwaukee.
 He opened the first with his 21st homer, doubled in the third, walked in the fourth and singled in the sixth and eighth.